tacgomes/advent-of-code-2020/README.md

 ## Building and Running

-You can either build and run the programs with `cargo`, or build directly with `rustc` as no external packages are used.

-Following are the instructions to build and run the program to solve the _Part 1_ of the _Puzzle 01_, with and without `cargo`.
+All the programs are organised in a Cargo workspace.
+Running the following instructions will build all the programs and, as an example, run the program to solve the _Part 1_ of the _Puzzle 01_:

-1. With Cargo:

 ```sh
 cargo build
 cargo run --bin 01-part1 01/input.txt
 ```

-2. Without Cargo:
+Most programs do not depend on any external package and therefore can be build directly with `rustc`:

 ```sh
 cd 01